ApexInvent/apex-invent-mainsail-theme/README.md

 [MIT License](./LICENSE)

 ## Credits

-Thanks to our Apex Invent community for their continued support!
+* Our Apex Invent community for their continued support!

 * [eliteSchwein](https://github.com/eliteSchwein/acryl-fluidd-mainsail-theme) for the base this is built off of